EdoardoGiancarli/darksun/README.md

 ### Running Tests

-Assuming you installed from sources, and your source living into `darksun` directory.
+Assuming you installed from sources, and your source living into the `darksun` directory, run in your terminal:

 ```bash
 cd darksun